hdShang/arxiv-daily/docs/cs-AI/2025-05-04/papers/250502024v2-from-mind-to-machine-the-rise-of-manus-ai-as-a-fully-autonomous-digi.md

 ---
 layout: default
-title: From Mind to Machine: The Rise of Manus AI as a Fully Autonomous Digital Agent
+title: "From Mind to Machine: The Rise of Manus AI as a Fully Autonomous Digital Agent"
 ---

 # From Mind to Machine: The Rise of Manus AI as a Fully Autonomous Digital Agent